-We believe that it’s very important for people to understand everything they can about their dental health and taking care of their teeth, because in our experience, a well-informed patient is usually a healthy one as well!
+We believe that it’s very important for people to understand everything they can about their dental health and taking care of their teeth because, in our experience, a well-informed patient is usually a healthy one as well!
 To that end, you’ll find a variety of educational materials below talking about many different dental subjects with tips you can start using right away.
-Of course, if you have any questions that aren’t answered below, you can always give our office a call and ask!
+Of course, if you have any questions that aren’t answered below, you can always give our dental office a call and ask!

 Oral Health Guide

 Oral Health for Total Health: Your mouth is a window to your overall health?

 Most people don’t realize that brushing, flossing, and regular dental checkups do more than keep your teeth clean and cavity-free.
 Studies have shown that one’s oral health is directly connected to their overall health.
 The risk of heart disease, for example, can double for people with severe periodontal (gum) disease.

 The Journal of the American Dental Association found that pregnant women with gum disease are more likely to have a baby born prematurely.

 Additionally, people with Type 2 diabetes are three times more likely to develop gum disease, and when you add smoking to the mix, the chance of developing gum disease increases almost 20 times!